 Gastric sleeve and other weight-loss surgeries — known collectively as bariatric surgery — involve making changes to your digestive system to help you lose weight.
 Bariatric surgery is performed when diet and exercise haven't worked or when you have serious weight-related health problems.

 While bariatric surgery can offer many benefits, all forms of weight-loss surgery are major procedures that can pose serious risks and side effects.
 Also, you must make permanent healthy changes to your diet and get regular exercise to help ensure the long-term success of bariatric surgery.

 Following your initial consultation, you will be set up for some testing and specialty appointments.
-These tests and appointments include participation in a medical weight loss program, sleep apnea evaluation, mental health assessment, and lab work.
+These tests and appointments include a sleep apnea evaluation, mental health assessment, assessment by a registered dietitian, and lab work.
 Included in the lab work is a nicotine test, as you will need to be nicotine-free in order to qualify for weight-loss surgery.

 If you have questions about bariatric surgery or want to know if you might be a candidate, please call 319-362-5118.